danialgoodwin/dev/dev-ideas.md

 - Website (Blogger, Reddit, Stack Overflow, User Voice)
     - Text-only version of sites
     - What's the best way to use the screen space for various sizes?
+- Create a software GUI using voice commands (https://livecodestream.dev/post/2020-09-20-10-crazy-cool-project-ideas-for-python-developers/)
+- Picsong: Convert any image into audio